AneeshBose/OCRHackathon/README.md

 ### Login Page:
 Visit: https://ocr-hack-v0.web.app/

-To login, use the default username and password as admin
+To login, use the below default credentials:
+Username: admin
+Password: admin

 ### Processing: Requisition Form:
   -  To upload and process or view a patient’s requisition form, choose the “Form 1” option after logging in.